LukePappa/Ourism/text.md

 Every particle of existence is subject to a world-branch in which it becomes free of want.
-This state of being is attainable to anyone willing to devote themselves to emotional regulation.
+One who does not inflict misery upon oneself will reach this state of being.